aziz/PlainTasks/Readme.md

 ### [HKC] NOTE: The following documents need updates to match the codes I changed.
 Please get the code from the original repo.

-### [HKC] NOTE: The code and features are different.
-The following document reflects that.
-Code is tested under the follow set-up
+#### [HKC] NOTE: The code and features are different.
-- Mac (running Catalina)
+Code has been tested under the follow set-up:
+- macOS Catalina (Version 10.15.3)
 - Sublime 3 (Build 3211)

 An opinionated todo-list plugin for Sublime Text (2 & 3) editor
 ![](http://cl.ly/image/1q100Q212o2Q/ss.png)

 ## Installation
-To install this plugin, you will need to clone this repo and put it under your Sublime package directory.
-The version in Package Central is of Aziz's.
+To install this plugin, you will need to clone this repo and put it under your Sublime `Packages` directory.
+The version in Package Control is of Aziz's.

-1. Clone source code to Sublime Text packages folder.

 ## Start a new todo-list
 Bring up the command palette (it’s <kbd>⌘ + shift + p</kbd> in OS X and <kbd>ctrl + shift + p</kbd> in Windows) and type `task` and select `Tasks: New document` command.